grepdisc/kindfools/_pages/writeon.md

   their Alfiero Center of Hope and Promise transitional housing program.
 - Saturday, November 16th we offered a modified form of WRITE ON called The Colors of Truth at [GSNC]( https://www.pushbuffalo.org/gsnc/) [Details](/colorsoftruth/){: .btn .btn--info}
+- Tuesday, November 26th WRITE ON at [UUCB](https://buffalouu.org) addressed indigenous perspectives on Thanksgiving and ways that gratitude shows up in each of our lives.